Be A Good Neighbor

 - Do not park/store commercial or undriveable vehicles or conduct major repairs on them.
 Park campers or RVs in side or rear yards on approved surfaces.

-- When parking, do not block the public sidewalk.
+- When parking, do not block the public sidewalk or driveway approach.

 - Keep tree branches and shrubbery trimmed.